opencomponents/opencomponents.github.io/website/docs/intro.md

 OpenComponents is a framework for building and deploying **micro frontends** - small, independent, and reusable UI components that can be developed by different teams and composed into larger applications.

+## Target Audience

+OpenComponents is built for **companies with multiple autonomous teams** that ship UI independently.
+If you’re a solo developer, this approach may be over-engineering.

 ## What is OpenComponents?

 Think of OpenComponents as a way to break down your frontend into small, manageable pieces that can be: